ialbert/bio/md/index.md

 ## But wait there is more

-How about translating the reverse of the last 10 nucleotides of every feature labeled as `CDS`. `bio` can do that like so:
+How about translating the reverse of the last 10 nucleotides of every feature labeled as `CDS`. `bio` can do that, just keep adding parameters :-) :

     bio ncov --fasta --type CDS --start -10 --reverse --translate